 In this comprehensive guide, we are going to look at why your furry friend might be escaping their harness.
 We also give you some tips on how to stop your pup from escaping, what to look for in an escape-proof dog harness, and our top recommendations that are currently available on the market.
 While certain breeds like the Pitbull are known for escaping their harness, all breeds can develop the want to break free.

-Not only have we completed all of the time consuming and hard research just so that you don’t have to, but all of our recommendations have also been tried and tested by other canine escape artist owners across the world so you know that these harnesses will stand up to the test.
-So, let’s jump straight into why your dog might be jumping straight out!
+Not only have we completed all of the time-consuming and hard research just so that you don’t have to, but all of our recommendations have also been tried and tested by other canine escape artist owners across the world so you know that these harnesses will stand up to the test.

 Note: Clicking the above links will take you to Amazon.com or Chewy.com, where you can get additional product information and customer reviews.
 If you make a purchase, we earn a commission at no additional cost to you.